AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 - S | substitute Rest of live with text
 - . | repeat last change

-often while making changes, you may want to go back one character, changing back to command mode using << Esc >> is very inconvenient in that case.
+Often while making changes, you may want to go back one character, changing back to command mode using << Esc >> is very inconvenient in that case.

 - Ctrl + h | move one character back while in << insert >> mode